Healthcare Oversight Commission Failure in Oslo: Manipulation and Deception

 Why was a doctor, who has no connection to the case, involved as the face for preparing a report that lacks scientific basis, is biased, and lacks credibility, and is incapable of assessing the actual circumstances?
 How can such a report be considered reliable or objective, while the medical team hid and refused to confront the affected individual after carrying out the forced detention and preparing their retaliatory reports?

-What took place within the framework of the Oslo health authorities between 2022 and 2025 can be described as a series of organized, troubling, and unprofessional practices.
-Certain healthcare institutions, which are meant to provide care and treatment, operate in accordance with the law and medical ethics, safeguard human dignity, adhere to the principle of non-maleficence and informed consent, and remain free from personal loyalties, instead developed authoritarian tendencies that raise concern and prompt serious questions about the governance of medical authority.
-In some cases, loyalty to those in charge was placed above the law, presenting a troubling picture of authorities that should protect citizens rather than pursue them.
+What took place within the framework of the health authorities in Oslo between 2022 and 2025 reveals a series of systematic, concerning, and unprofessional practices.
+Some healthcare institutions, which are originally meant to be bodies for care and treatment, and to operate in accordance with the law, medical ethics, human dignity, the principle of non maleficence, informed consent requirements, and remain independent of personal loyalties, were in certain cases transformed into tools with an authoritarian character.
+They were used for punishment and revenge instead of treating patients, raising serious questions about how medical power is exercised and where its limits lie.
+In some incidents, loyalty to responsible individuals appeared more important than legal and professional considerations, painting a troubling picture of authorities meant to protect citizens, not persecute them.

-How can one trust a medical team that evades responsibility, avoids meetings with affected citizens or oversight authorities, and hides behind administrative offices instead of facing the consequences of its decisions?
-How can such a team be taken seriously when it transfers responsibility to a doctor with no connection to the case, merely to avoid an open and uncomfortable confrontation?
+How can one trust a medical team that evades responsibility avoids meeting affected citizens or supervisory bodies and shields itself behind administrative offices instead of bearing the consequences of its decisions And how can such a team be taken seriously when it shifts responsibility onto a physician with no direct connection to the case in what appears to be a transparent attempt to avoid an open and uncomfortable confrontation

-Healthcare institutions built on trust and integrity cannot permit such deviations without conducting thorough and independent reviews that ensure the integrity of the medical process and protect individual rights.
+Health institutions founded on trust and integrity cannot tolerate such deviations without conducting deep and independent reviews that ensure the safety of the medical process protect individual rights and prevent the health sector from sliding into a tool for settling scores or silencing critical voices

-When healthcare institutions and higher health authorities in Oslo become part of the escalation, and a system intended to protect patients is in some cases used as a means of pressure, an administrative pattern emerges that resembles closed networks exploiting their power to silence critics and conceal the truth.
+When health institutions and senior authorities in Oslo become part of an escalation process and a system created to protect patients is used in certain cases as a means of pressure an administrative pattern emerges reminiscent of closed networks that exploit their authority to silence critics undermine public credibility and conceal the truth behind formal procedures

-This development reflects a different reality and raises fundamental questions:
+These developments reflect a different reality and raise fundamental questions

 "The events that took place during the meeting of the control commission reveal the need to establish an independent committee to investigate manipulation and bias, in order to ensure integrity and transparency in the processes."